2017 Year in Review

 We're thrilled at what we've been able to accomplish in just 12 months and want to share some of the highlights with you.

-CDCP was not only created to house our ongoing programs (SIX x ATE, CSA PGH, PGH Photo Fair), but as an experiment in arts economy in Pittsburgh.
-Droege and Lasner are seeing what it takes to create a sustainable, for-profit arts business while continuing to give back to our community in the form of paid opportunities for artists and engaging activities for the public.
+CDCP was created to house our ongoing programs (SIX x ATE, CSA PGH, PGH Photo Fair), and to launch an experiment in remodeling the arts economy.
+Droege and Lasner took what works about the traditional economic relationships between artist, gallery, patron and audience and adapted it to create a sustainable, for-profit arts business that continues to be community-centric.

 We paid artists.